arijbelmabrouk/PulseRoute/PulseRoute_paper.md

 Score ≥ HIGH → face accepted.
 Score ≥ MEDIUM → face accepted with lower confidence.
 Score < MEDIUM → route to palm.

+The score is computed from the filtered pulse spectrum, the RR interval series, and the HR confidence returned by the Step 9 HRV calculation.
+A penalty is applied when the FFT and time-domain estimates disagree, pushing borderline cases toward palm routing.

 **Check 2 — Filtered std below personal HRV reliability floor:**

 Even when the composite score passes, the system checks: